kubevirt/user-guide/docs/operations/component_monitoring.md

 `monitorNamespace`, as well as an appropriate role and rolebinding in KubeVirt's namespace.

-Two settings are exposed in the `KubeVirt` custom resource to direct KubeVirt to create these resources correctly:
+Three settings are exposed in the `KubeVirt` custom resource to direct KubeVirt to create these resources correctly:

 -   `monitorNamespace`: The namespace that prometheus-operator runs in.